 - shortness of breath

 - problems with memory and concentration (“brain fog”)

 How AMEND can help if you're struggling emotionally

-We have been working non-stop behind the scenes to ensure that we can bring you as many resources and support services as possible during this crisis.
+We have been working non-stop behind the scenes to ensure that we can bring you as many resources and support services as possible, both during the pandemic, and beyond.